vectorgrp/ci-siltest-demo/README.md

 <img src="doc/resources/images/Build_SUT.PNG" alt="drawing">

 The first step in the test workflow is to build the ECU SWC source code and ECU BSW/RTE configuration into a virutal ECU.
-This is done using the `VttMake.exe` CLI executable of Vector [vVIRTUALtarget](https://www.vector.com/int/en/products/products-a-z/software/vvirtualtarget/).
+This is done using the `VttMake.exe` CLI executable of [vVIRTUALtarget](https://www.vector.com/int/en/products/products-a-z/software/vvirtualtarget/).
 `VttMake.exe` takes as input an XML file [`LightControl.vttmake`](ECU/LightControl.vttmake).
 While being an XML file, the syntax of the `.vttmake` file format is designed to be so simple that it can be edited with any text editor.
 The `.vttmake` file tells [vVIRTUALtarget](https://www.vector.com/int/en/products/products-a-z/software/vvirtualtarget/) where to find the ECU project with the BSW configuration (Line 5) and points to the SWC implementation files (Lines 12-24).
 Furthermore, it tells [vVIRTUALtarget](https://www.vector.com/int/en/products/products-a-z/software/vvirtualtarget/) which compiler is used for building the ECU, so that the glue code between the BSW and the simulation tool and the build configuration can be generated accordingly.
-`VttMake.exe` can also launch the [DaVinci Configurator](https://www.vector.com/int/en/products/products-a-z/software/davinci-configurator-classic/) to generate the BSW configuation and RTE configuration into source code as well as call the configured compiler to compile the Virtual ECU as a shared library.
+`VttMake.exe` can also launch [DaVinci Configurator](https://www.vector.com/int/en/products/products-a-z/software/davinci-configurator-classic/) to generate the BSW and RTE source code.
+That also calls the configured compiler to compile the virtual ECU.

 You can find all input artifacts for this job in the [`ECU` folder](ECU/).
-The most notable output artifacts are the `ECU.dll`, the DLL containing the executable code for the virtual ECU, along with several files containing metadata for the DLL, all of which will be loaded into the CANoe simulation later on.
+The most notable output artifacts are the `ECU.dll`, the DLL containing the executable code for the virtual ECU, along with several files containing metadata for the DLL, all of which will be later loaded into the CANoe simulation.

 ### Simulation Enviromment & Test Unit Compilation